AssassinUKG/Writeups/tryhackme/mustacchio/writeup.md

 </userInfo>
 ```

-Then noting the response we got, which was "Comment Preview,Name, Author, Comment".
-I built a simuilar xml element with a root tag.
+Then noting the response we got, which was "Comment Preview, Name, Author, Comment".
+I built a similar XML element with a root tag.

 ```xml
 <!--?xml version="1.0" ?-->